tomgreenfield/adapt-grunt/README.md

 **Course data**

 The course data for each module needs to be placed in a `courses` folder in the `src` for the project.
-Each course then needs to be named with it's module id (to correspond with the list in `grunt_config.json`).
+Each course then needs to be named with its module ID.
 For example:

     src/
         courses/